 Spring is an ideal season for weekend breaks in Greece.
 The days are longer, the weather is mild, and the trees are blooming.
-Bonus: the cities are not crowded from tourists, which mean you’ll probably get better accommodation deals!
-Today I’ve rounded up 5 Greek cities ideal for a weekend escape and rounded up tips on what to do once you get there (visit, walk, shop and eat)!
+Bonus: the cities are not crowded from tourists.
+That means you will find better accommodation deals!
+Today I’ve rounded up 5 Greek cities ideal for a weekend escape.
+I have rounded up tips on what to do once you get there (visit, walk, shop and eat)!

 Well, a proper city break guide for Greece should start with the capital right? (*cough, cough*), which happens to be my hometown as well!

 Shop: Ermou is the busiest shopping street in Athens and a pretty central one, so it’s difficult to avoid!
-If you’re looking for luxury shopping you can visit Kolonaki and especially Voukourestiou street.
+If you’re into luxury shopping you can visit Kolonaki and especially Voukourestiou street.

 Related: The essential guide to Thessaloniki

-Walk: Along the aforementioned promenade, Tsimiski street for window shopping, Aristotelous square for pigeon “hunting”
+Walk: Along the promenade.
+Tsimiski street for window shopping.
+Aristotelous square for pigeon “hunting”.